 - blurry vision

 Gastritis refers to inflammation of the lining of your stomach, which is also near the left side of your rib cage.
-Other symptoms of gastritis include a burning pain in your stomach and an uncomfortable sense of fullness in your upper abdomen.

 Kidney stones are hardened calcium and salt deposits that form into stones.
 They can cause a cramping pain as they move out of your kidneys and make their way toward your bladder.
 In addition to pain in your left rib cage, kidney stones can also cause: